King Hussein International Airport: Location

-The location of Aqaba is unusual, for within a 15 miles (24 km) radius there are three other countries, Egypt, Saudi Arabia and Israel.
+The location of Aqaba is unusual, for within a 15 mi radius there are three other countries, Egypt, Saudi Arabia and Israel.
 The airport has a single runway equipped with a category 1 instrument landing system (ILS).
 Thanks to its normally excellent weather conditions, the airport is rarely closed, though strong southerly winds bring sandstorms across the Red Sea from Egypt.
 Just across the border in Israel and nominally serving Eilat a new airport called Ramon Airport opened in 2019 despite earlier proposals to jointly develop airport infrastructure in the region following the Israel Jordan Peace Treaty of 1994.

-Operations

-Annual passenger figures have risen from around 20,000 per year in the early days to over 90,000 in 2000.
-There are around 3,000 aircraft movements a year.
-A significant proportion of these are training flights, including those of the Royal Jordanian Air Force.
-The largest operator at Aqaba is Royal Jordanian.
+History

+On 19 July 2026, the Islamic Revolutionary Guard Corps said that several American aircraft had been struck as part of a ballistic missile attack targeting the airport, resulting in "severe damage" to multiple planes.
+Israeli sources said that an Iranian missile had been intercepted by an American Aegis Ballistic Missile Defense System with remaining fragments landing north of Eilat, just across the Israel–Jordan border, after being shot down using Israel's Iron Dome system.

 Facilities

-Terminal

-The airport has a single 28,000 sq ft (2,600 m^{2}) terminal building with just one departure gate and one baggage carousel, though the building is being extended.
-The facilities can cope when there is one aircraft to be handled, but on some occasions when there are three aircraft being turned around simultaneously things can become somewhat crowded.
-The capacity of the Terminal at present is 1.5 million passengers a year.
-The airport has 4 check-in desks, 2 gates, a cargo building and a cargo apron together with a parallel taxiway.
-The airport has one baggage claim belt, 200 short-term parking spaces, a post office, bank, cafeterias, VIP lounge, duty-free shop, and gift shops, and a clinic.

 Infrastructure

-A new cargo terminal (6000 m^{2}) and a new cargo apron (220 m × 600 m) opened in January 2005.
-There are also separate buildings for General Aviation and a Royal Pavilion – King Abdullah II owns a palace along the shoreline and regularly visits.
+A new cargo terminal covering 6000 m2 and a new cargo apron measuring 220 by 600 m opened in January 2005.
+There are also separate buildings for general aviation and a Royal Pavilion – King Abdullah II owns a palace along the shoreline and regularly visits.
 The Royal Jordanian Air Academy are also regular visitors on land-away cross country training exercises.
 The airport includes also buildings for the Ayla Aviation Academy, the Aero Wings for Industry's assembly plant for light planes, the Jordan Private Jets Services (JPJets)'s private jet terminal, and the Al Baddad International Group's maintenance centre.